gregorybchris/myxa/README.md

 ### How it works

-Myxa tracks not only dependencies, but also the type signatures of each function in a package.
+Along with package dependencies, Myxa also tracks the type signatures of each function in a package.
 When a breaking change is detected in a type signature, `myxa publish` will require a major version bump.

 For large dependencies, most of the time a breaking change only affects a small proportion of users.
-If a user depends on feature X in their project, but only feature Y breaks, then `myxa update` will auto-upgrade across major version boundaries.
+If a user depends on feature X in their project, but only feature Y breaks, then `myxa update` will safely auto-upgrade across major version boundaries.

+### Unsupported features

+- Integration with Python code
+- Integration with PyPI
+- Support for optional params
+- Support for List, Dict, Tuple
+- Support for dev dependencies/groups/extras
+- Support for upper bounds on dependencies
+- Support for forcing a breaking change for a member without a breaking type signature
+- Support for specifying preferred indexes in the package metadata

 ## Installation